ynput/ayon-documentation/README.md

 If you spot something incorrect or just think a page could do with some improvement, help us out!

-1. Make the changes to the relavant markdown file.
+1. Make the changes to the relevant markdown file.
 2. Make a PR documenting the changes.

 ## Addons